netdata/netdata/web/server/README.md

 ### Select TLS version

-Since version 1.21 Netdata accepts `tls key` and `tls certificate` as replacement of the options `ssl key` and `ssl certificate`, but you do not need to change your `netdata.conf` case you are using old `ssl` variables, because old options are kept due compatibility.
+Beginning with version 1.21, Netdata accepts `tls key` and `tls certificate` as replacement of the settings `ssl key` and `ssl certificate`.

+You do not need to change your `netdata.conf` if you are using the previous `ssl` settings, because these are kept for backward compatibility.

-Netdata also brings two new options related to TLS, now you can specify the TLS version and the ciphers that you want to use:
+You can also specify the TLS version and the ciphers that you want to use:

 ```conf
 [web]